About this Invasive Insect

 Several local species will eat the caterpillars or pupae.
 Birds such as blue jays and orioles will eat the caterpillars, and chickadees will feed on the egg masses.
 Mice, chipmunks, skunks, voles and other small mammals will eat the pupae or larvae.

-These outbreaks occur every 5 – 10 years and usually last between two and four seasons.
+These outbreaks occur every 5 to 10 years and usually last between two and four seasons.

-Please note: the hairs on LDD moth caterpillars and in egg masses can cause irritation or allergic reactions in some people.
+Please note: the hairs on spongy moth caterpillars and in egg masses can cause irritation or allergic reactions in some people.
 Consider using gloves and other protective wear whenever contact is possible.

-• Egg mass scraping (August to late April): Until the tiny caterpillars start emerging in late April, the oval-shaped, tan-coloured egg masses can be scraped off trees and other surfaces into a container.
+- Egg mass scraping (August to late April): Until the caterpillars start emerging in late April, the oval-shaped, tan-coloured egg masses can be scraped off trees and other surfaces into a container.
 Fill the container with soapy water, and make sure you stir the egg masses and break them up if possible.
 Let them sit for two days in a sealed container to kill the eggs and then put them in the garbage.
 Scraping egg masses onto the ground will not kill them.
-LDD moth egg masses can be found on almost any surface, including the side of your house.
-Watch the finding and removing LDD moth egg masses video.
+Spongy moth egg masses can be found on almost any surface, including the side of your house.
+Watch the finding and removing spongy moth egg masses video.

-• Trunk wrapping (May to June): When the caterpillars are present wrap a wide strip of burlap around the trunk, tie it around the middle with string and then fold down the top to create a sort of pocket.
-Caterpillars will gather there for shelter during the day and they can be routinely caught and disposed of.
-Watch the LDD burlap banding traps video.
+- Trunk wrapping (May to June): When the caterpillars are present wrap a wide strip of burlap around the trunk, tie it around the middle with string and then fold down the top to create a pocket.
+Caterpillars will gather there for shelter during the day, creating easy access for catching and disposing them.
+Watch the spongy burlap banding traps video.

-• Hand picking caterpillars and pupa (May to July): Collect caterpillars and pupa from trees or other surfaces into soapy water and make sure the solution is well mixed.
-And then discard them in the garbage.
+- Hand picking caterpillars and pupa (May to July): Collect caterpillars and pupa from trees or other surfaces and place in soapy water (make sure the solution is well mixed).
+After a couple of days, discard the caterpillars and pupa in the garbage.
 Wear gloves to ensure your skin is not irritated by the caterpillar hairs.

-• Set out pheromone traps (July to August): Pheromone traps can be used to attract and trap adult male LDD moths to stop them from mating with females.
-Although this is generally used in monitoring LDD moth populations, it can reduce egg mass loading in small areas.
+- Set out pheromone traps (July to August): Pheromone traps can be used to attract and trap adult male spongy moths to stop them from mating with females.
+Although this is generally used in monitoring spongy moth populations, it can reduce egg mass loading in small areas.

-This in part is why the trunk wrapping collection method works.
-Caterpillars climb up trees looking for new leaves to feast on.
-Caterpillars also climb down the trunk of the tree to seek shelter in the heat of the day.
+This, in part, is why the trunk wrapping method works.
+Caterpillars climb up trees looking for leaves to eat and climb down to seek shelter in the heat of the day.

-There is a product TreeAzin which is manufactured by Bioforest that can provide protection for select trees to LDD moth.
+There is a product TreeAzin (manufactured by Bioforest) that can provide trees protection against spongy moth.
 It’s a systemic insecticide that is injected into a tree.
-When used for LDD moth, it can severely decrease the amount of defoliation on a treated tree.
+When used for spongy moth, it can severely decrease the amount of defoliation on a treated tree.

-In response to the severity of LDD abundance and defoliation impacts in 2021, CVC completed targeted LDD outreach efforts, collaborated with watershed municipalities and formalized our LDD monitoring program.
+In response to the severity of spongy moth outbreak and defoliation impacts in 2021, CVC did targeted spongy moth outreach efforts, collaborated with watershed municipalities and formalized our spongy moth egg mass monitoring program.

 Outreach and Education

-As watershed residents noticed the impacts of LDD throughout the spring and summer of 2021 CVC responded with the following outreach and education actions:
+As watershed residents noticed the impacts of spongy moth throughout the spring and summer of 2021, CVC responded with the following outreach and education actions:

 Monitoring

-As part of a larger initiative to create a formalized integrated pest management framework, CVC initiated an LDD egg mass monitoring program in 2021.
-We completed 29 surveys across 22 conservation areas focusing on vulnerable forest communities characterized by LDD preferred hosts (oak, maple and poplar) throughout the watershed.
+As part of a larger initiative to create a formalized integrated pest management framework, CVC initiated a spongy moth egg mass monitoring program in 2021.
+We completed 29 surveys across 22 conservation areas focusing on vulnerable forest communities characterized by spongy moth preferred hosts (oak, maple and poplar) throughout the watershed.

-Although we are optimistic that the natural controls are taking effect and LDD populations will begin to decline in 2022, CVC will continue to respond to the LDD outbreak with the following outreach, education, partnership and management actions:
+We observed the natural controls taking effect and the spongy moth populations severely declined in 2022.
+CVC continued to respond to the spongy moth outbreak with the following outreach, education, partnership and management actions:

 Outreach and Partnerships

-We will continue to provide outreach and education to watershed residents and partners including:
+We continued to provide outreach and education to watershed residents and partners including:

-• Engaging in social media posts and providing technical information when requested.
+- Engaged with social media posts and provided technical information when requested.

-• Expanding our LDD webinar partnership to include Toronto Region Conservation Authority, Conservation Halton, Hamilton Conservation Authority and Lake Simcoe Region Conservation Authority.
+- Expanded our spongy moth webinar partnership to include Toronto and Region Conservation Authority, Conservation Halton, Hamilton Conservation Authority and Lake Simcoe Region Conservation Authority.
 Watch the webinar recording.

-• Collaborating with our partnering municipalities and local conservation authorities through working groups, provision of technical knowledge and data sharing.
+- Collaborated with our partnering municipalities and local conservation authorities through working groups and sharing of technical knowledge and data.

 Monitoring

-CVC staff will conduct LDD egg mass surveys at priority vulnerable forest communities in our Conservation Area lands this fall.
+CVC staff conducted spongy moth egg mass surveys at the same 29 priority vulnerable forest communities across 22 conservation areas throughout the fall.

 Management

-Additionally, we are investigating the potential for localized control efforts such as tree banding and/or egg mass scraping to protect priority amenity trees in conservation areas where defoliation is predicted to be severe.
-This will require further field assessments this spring to determine if there are any suitable candidate trees.
+Additionally, we investigated the potential for localized control efforts such as tree banding and egg mass scraping to protect priority trees in conservation areas where significant defoliation was predicted.
+Upon further assessment, these areas showed less than expected defoliation, and the localized control efforts were deemed unnecessary.

 Upcoming Events